sveinbjornt/FastDMG/README.md

 * Select FastDMG under the menu item "Open with:"
 * Press "Change All..."

 FastDMG will then take care of mounting  `.dmg` disk images when you open them in the Finder.
 You can do the same for `.iso`, `.toast` and any other disk image formats supported by FastDMG.

 ## Version History

 ### 1.0.3 - 20/05/2025

-* App is now Developer ID signed and notarized by Apple
+* App is now notarized by Apple
 * New application icon by maxtron95

 ### 1.0.2 - 28/11/2020